katherinetien/comparing-baltimore-cupertino-teenbirth/README.md

 ## Data Question - Open Data

 We will use open data from Opportunity Insights' [Opportunity Atlas](https://opportunityinsights.org/data/?geographic_level=0&topic=0&paper_id=1652#resource-listing), an online database of anonymous data following 20 million Americans from childhood to mid-30s with the goal of identifying areas of the United States with best and worst social mobility.
 We will compare Baltimore, MD and San Francisco, CA, using two datasets.
-1. Baltimore, MD: this dataset contains the teenage birth rates for low-income White and Black populations categorized by neighborhood in Baltimore City.
+1. Baltimore, MD: this dataset contains the teenage birth rates for White and Black populations with low-income parents categorized by neighborhood in Baltimore City.
-1. San Francisco, CA: this dataset also contains the teenage birth rates for low-income White and Black populations categorized by neighborhood in San Francisco.
+1. San Francisco, CA: contains the same metrics as the first dataset, categorized by neighborhood in San Francisco.

 ## Data Answer

+First, we compare trends for White and Black teen birth rates in both Baltimore and San Francisco.
+To accurately compare teen birth rates in both populations, we must try to eliminate differences due to geographical location.
+Therefore, we selected neighborhoods in which data was collected for both White and Black populations.